 As the campaign progresses, you’ll note upwardly climbing numbers in four large HUD “bubble categories.”
 The bubbles – Bugs, Design, Technology, and Research – increase in value proportionally to your game-making decisions.
 Focus on design elements during game production – story and gameplay, for example – will result in the addition of points to the Design bubble, and so on.
 Bugs and Research behave a little differently: Bugs are generated randomly, and must either be removed through “debugging” (which takes valuable time), or fixed with a post-release patch (which costs valuable capital).
 Research increases when you try new, unique configurations of technology, design, genres, and features during game-making.

 From there, it’s a continuous uphill climb.
 When you finally do generate enough funds to research, to purchase licenses, and to pay taxes owed, you’ll be given the opportunity to move into a larger building – a real studio.
 And developers become available for hire.
 And larger-scale game-making becomes possible.
-But someone has to pay for it all.
+But someone you have to pay for it all, of course.
 Rent increases substantially.
 Search campaigns for job candidates can cost a large amount of money.
-And the development cost of AAA titles is nearly quadruple what cash simpler games required.
-Several times (three, in fact), I failed at this stage: somewhere between year 6 and 7, with one or two additional employees, I made an expensive game that flopped, and went into bankruptcy.
+And the development cost of AAA titles is nearly quadruple the cash simpler games required.
+Several times (three, in fact), I failed at this stage: somewhere between year 6 and 7, with one or two additional employees, I made an expensive game that flopped and my company went into bankruptcy.
 It’s frustrating.

 Brutish gameplay, however, is part of the simulation genre’s appeal.
 There’s little, if any, instant gratification to be found here.
 Everything requires careful strategy, hard work, and the steadiest managing hand.
 Game Dev Tycoon’s formula is an oft times torturous, cyclical process that requires careful monitoring and planning at each stage: so capital must be saved for research, which improves the quality of games produced, which leads to good critical response, which translates to great market performance, which provides more capital.
 It’s the sort of mechanic I personally love.
 Concededly, though, it sometimes feels more like work than play.